RoninAngle1/VM-Creation-made-easy/README.md

 # Pre requirements

-1- Vagrant installed
+1- Vagrant installed on host

+2- Virtualbox installed on host

-2- this list of plugins be installed
+3- this list of plugins be installed

 ```
 1- hoe-highline